 Note: In addition to the constituents listed in this report, Arizona Water Company and ADEQ conducted monitoring for over 80 additional constituents and the results show none of those constituents were detected in the water.
 Data presented are from the most recent testing done in accordance with applicable regulations.
-Some constituents are monitored less frequently than once a year because either their concentrations do not change frequently or they are not likely to be detected.
-Therefore, some of the water quality testing data contained in this report, although representative, may be more than one year old.
+Some constituents are monitored less frequently than once a year because either their concentrations do not change frequently, or they are not likely to be detected.
+Therefore, some of the water quality testing data contained herein, although representative, may be more than one year old.
 If you have questions about this water quality report please contact the Environmental Compliance Manager, Arizona Water Company, P.O.
 Box 29006, Phoenix, Arizona 85038-9006; telephone (602) 240-6860 or email mail@azwater.com.

-In 2002, ADEQ completed a Source Water Assessment of Arizona Water Company's Casa Grande-West water system.
+In 2003, ADEQ completed a Source Water Assessment of the water sources used by Arizona Water Company's Miami water system.
 ADEQ reviewed the adjacent land uses that may pose a potential risk to the water sources.
-The result of the Assessment was a low risk to the water sources.
+The result of the Assessment was a low risk to eleven water sources and a high risk to three water sources from activity on adjacent land uses.
+Arizona Water Company regularly monitors drinking water sources to make sure your drinking water complies with the Safe Drinking Water Act.

 The complete Assessment is available for inspection at ADEQ, 1110 West Washington Street, Phoenix, Arizona 85007, between the hours of 8:00 a.m. and 5:00 p.m.
 Electronic copies are available from ADEQ at recordscenter@azdeq.gov.
-For more information visit ADEQ's Source Water Assessment and Protection Unit website at: www.azdeq.gov/node/735.
+For more information, visit ADEQ's Source Water Assessment and Protection Unit website at: www.azdeq.gov/node/735.